ibm-cloud-docs/databases-for-cassandra/getting-started.md

 WARNING: A manual nodetool repair or a repair operation from the OpsCenter node administration menu fails to run if a NodeSync-enabled table is targeted.
 ```

+## Recommendations
+### Benchmark before production
+- Neither `cqlsh` and `COPY` are not recommended for benchmarking, as `COPY` does not mimic typical client behavior.
+Instead, [`nosqlbench`](https://github.com/nosqlbench/nosqlbench) can be used for benchmarking

+### Data migrations
+- `DSBULK` is recommended for data migration.
+See the [DSBULK documentation](https://docs.datastax.com/en/dsbulk/doc/dsbulk/reference/dsbulkCmd.html) from DataStax for more information.

+### Resource configurations
+- The recommended configuration for a node is:
+  - 16 CPUs
+  - 32 GB to 64 GB RAM
+  - 16 K disk IOPS (16 k IOPS == 1.6 TB disk)

 ## Next steps

 Detailed information on CQL, the Cassandra Query Language, can be found at: https://docs.datastax.com/en/dse/6.0/cql/